Search

 A diamond with a VVS2 clarity grade.
 The red box surrounds a tiny feather that is very difficult to see face-up at 10× magnification.

 This diamond has a clarity grade of VVS2.
 The red box surrounds a tiny feather that is very difficult to see face-up at 10× magnification.
 A feather results from a break along one of the diamond’s four octahedral planes.
 Feathers can appear white or transparent.
-In this example, the feather would likely be hidden by a prong when the diamond was set.
+In this example, the feather will likely be hidden by a prong when the diamond is set.
 Photo: GIA

 What is a VS diamond?

 A VS diamond contains minor inclusions that range from difficult (VS1) to somewhat easy (VS2) to see at 10× magnification.
 Many different types of inclusions are possible, but they must be very small relative to the size of the diamond.
-Typical inclusions that might set the grade include some crystals, knots or distinct clouds, or minor surface-reaching features such as a feather, cavity or indented natural.
+Typical inclusions that might set the grade include some crystals, knots or distinct clouds, or minor surface-reaching features such as a feather or a cavity.
 In very rare cases, a large VS stone might contain an eye-visible inclusion.

 Gazing into an emerald cut diamond should be like gazing into a clear icy pool.
 That’s why emerald cuts look best with gems of higher clarity – like the VS1 clarity, F color, 5.48 ct center stone in this platinum ring, which also features two shield cut side stones and a halo of colorless diamonds.
 Courtesy: Raiman Rocks, Inc.